bio-org-au/nsl-domain-plugin/README.md

 You need to **set the shard sequence rang in the nsl-ddl.sql script before running it**. e.g.

 `create sequence nsl_global_seq minvalue 80000001 maxvalue 90000000;`

+Creating a clean Database
+====

+* Create a clean DB
+* use psql to run the nsl-ddl.sql command

+`creatdb mynsl && psql -f nsl-ddl.sql mynsl`